 3 AVERAGE FARE ISSUES

-One of the three key components of reimbursement calculations is the mechanism for estimating the average fare forgone - that is, the average fare revenue per passenger journey that operators would receive from passholders in the counter-factual.
+One of the three key components of reimbursement calculations is the mechanism for estimating the average fare forgone - that is, the average fare per passenger journey that concessionary passengers would pay, and that operators would receive, in the counter-factual.

 The fares charged by an operator to various passengers making different sorts of journeys vary widely, especially by distance and time-of-day, and will reflect a range of ticket types that are on offer.
 Across an operator as a whole, the overall average fare will be subject to small variations on a day-to-day basis, reflecting fluctuations in the passenger mix, and changes in fare levels determined by the operator on a commercial basis.
 Operator reimbursement depends upon an estimate of the average fare that concessionary passengers would have paid for their journeys in the absence of the concession, and therefore needs to reflect both the variations in fares paid by individual passengers, and the extent to which concessionary passengers (who actually travel for free) would take up each of the different ticket types on offer, if the concession was not available.